NATIVE AMERICAN MUSEUM STUDIES INSTITUTE

 • Those planning a museum or other cultural preservation project may also apply and may be accepted depending upon availability

-• The training is tuition free to the participants and lunch will be provided
+The training is tuition free to the participants

-• Participants will be responsible for their other meals, lodging, and travel expenses, Participants will also be responsible for making their own travel and hotel arrangements, but since space is limited, please do not make any non-refundable reservations until you are notified that you are accepted into the program.
-The Hotel Durant is the closest hotel.
-It and other options are listed here: http://calparents.berkeley.edu/guide/visiting/stay.html .
+Participants will be responsible for their other meals, lodging, and travel expenses, Participants will also be responsible for making their own travel and hotel arrangements, but since space is limited, please do not make any non-refundable reservations until you are notified that you are accepted into the program.
+The Hotel Durant http://hoteldurantberkeley.com/ is the closest hotel to the workshop site (one block).
+The Bancroft Hotel is also nearby (two blocks) and slightly less expensive but with smaller rooms http://bancrofthotel.com/ .
+A more economical option is the YMCA http://ymca-cba.org/locations/downtown-berkeley-hotel A longer walk—about 30 minutes, but it is on a bus route that comes within one block of the Institute.
+Other options are listed here: http://calparents.berkeley.edu/guide/visiting/stay.html .
 Many reasonably priced restaurants are within a short walk of campus.

-For more information call Deborah Lustig at 510-643-7238 or email namsiucb AT gmail DOT com.
+For more information call Christine Trost at 510-643-7237 or email namsiucb AT gmail DOT com.